hald/rss-terminal/readme.md

-# Bloomberg-Style Financial News Terminal
+# Terminal-Style Financial News Terminal

-A Python application that displays RSS feeds in a Bloomberg terminal-inspired interface.
+A Python application that displays RSS feeds in a terminal-inspired interface.
 This app provides a nostalgic and professional financial news experience with real-time updates from various sources.

 ## Features

-- Authentic Bloomberg terminal UI aesthetic
+- Authentic retro terminal UI aesthetic
 - Sections for "Top Ranked News" and "Time Ordered News"
 - Clickable headlines that open articles in your web browser
 - Automatic feed refreshing with countdown timer